Business

 The Biotechnology of Beer Production

-When we talk about biotechnology, we refer to all those technologies that use living organisms, or parts of them, for the purpose of creating products that are useful to mankind and beyond.
+When we talk about biotechnology, we refer to all those technologies that use living organisms, or parts of them, to create products that are useful to mankind and beyond.

 The stages of beer production